-This is why we are creating Youthwise, where 18-to-30-year-olds will share and bring to bear their wisdom, hopes and fears, insights, aspirations and concerns to inform and improve the work of the OECD on their behalf with a special emphasis on the changing worlds of jobs and skills, on the future of work.
+This is why we have created Youthwise, where 18-to-30-year-olds share and bring to bear their wisdom, hopes and fears, insights, aspirations and concerns to inform and improve the work of the OECD on their behalf with a special emphasis on the changing worlds of jobs and skills, on the future of work.

-So I call on all 15-to-30-year-olds from all OECD countries to join us.
-We want and need to hear from you!
-Visit our new I am the Future of Work, Now What?! platform to learn more about Youthwise, to take our youth survey, to apply to become a member and find out more about how your peers are being affected by the changes in learning and jobs.
+So I call on all 15-to-30-year-olds from all OECD countries to visit our new I am the Future of Work, Now What?! platform to learn more about Youthwise and how your peers are being affected by the changes in learning and jobs.
 And please spread the word!

 Together, we will get through this crisis.
 With your help, we will all Recover, Imagine and Dare to build a better tomorrow.